 Money is always top of mind when selling a house.
-With median home values rising as much as 16.9% in 2021, potential profits couldn’t be more salient.
+Despite a cooling of the housing market that began in 2022 and continues into 2023, the value of homes remains substantially elevated relative to 2019.
 But in focusing on the equity portion, people are often surprised to learn how much it costs to sell a house in the U.S.

 “Depending on the price range of the home, I tell my clients that they need to be ready to spend 9% – 10% of the sale price on selling costs, including the real estate agent commission and closing costs,” says Joanne McCoy, a top-selling real estate agent in Lincoln, Nebraska.